tangledhelix/dotfiles/README.md

 Shell colors
 ------------

-The colors in the shell prompts for both Bash and Zsh are currently set up assuming the terminal is using [Solarized][] Dark as a color scheme.
-They may not look very good in other terminal setups.
+The colors in the Zsh shell prompts currently assume the terminal is using a Cobalt color scheme.
+They may look odd otherwise.

+In Bash, the prompts assume [Solarized][] Dark.

 [solarized]: http://ethanschoonover.com/solarized